 Expenses.
-Subject to the Agreement and, in particular, the terms of Section 4 of the Agreement, the following expenses may be eligible for reimbursement under this SOW (state estimated amounts at cost): Expenses outlined above.
+Subject to the Agreement, in particular the terms of Section 4 of the Agreement, and Attachment C, the following expenses may be eligible for reimbursement under this SOW (state estimated amounts at cost): Expenses outlined above.

 Travel outside Bay Area when explicitly approved for a specific amount.